What is the best Everest Base Camp trek packing list?

-I typed this phrase into Google countless times in the weeks before embarking on my very own trek to Base Camp, and was met with tons of information from all types of hikers.
+I typed this phrase into Google countless times in the weeks before embarking on my very own Everest Base Camp trek, and was met with tons of information from all types of hikers.

 There were the experts who have all the top of the line gear, down to underwear that is specially made for trekking.
 There were the professional photographers who were bringing a bag just for their extra cameras and lenses, as well as a 15-pound tripod.

 And there were those who were packing for what seemed like a month-long trip to the Swiss Alps, trendy clothes and all.

 But we didn’t find anything that quite matched our style.

 Here’s what we were considering while making a packing list:

 - We were arriving in Nepal after months of backpacking in tropical Southeast Asia, so any trekking gear we do own was left at home.
 We needed to buy minimal cold weather gear, but didn’t want to spend a fortune.

 - We have a big camera and some important electronics, but we didn’t want to bring many bulky accessories.

 - We wanted to carry everything ourselves without hiring a porter.
 This meant that we wanted to keep our total weight below 15 kg (33 pounds) each.